SumoLogic/sumologic-otel-collector/docs/configuration.md

 so nothing will be read after the otelcol process starts until new data is added to the files.
 To change this, add `start_at: beginning` to the receiver's configuration.
-To prevent the receiver from reading the same data over and over again on each otelcol restart, also add the [File Storage extension](#file-storage-extension) that will allow Filelog receiver to persist the current position in watched files between otelcol restarts.
+To prevent the receiver from reading the same data over and over again on each otelcol restart, also add the [File Storage extension][filestorageextension_docs] that will allow Filelog receiver to persist the current position in watched files between otelcol restarts.
 Here's an example of such configuration:

 ```yaml